TuyaInc/tuyasmart_home_ios_sdk/en/resource/BLE.md

 #### Bluetooth status monitor

-BLE SDK provides the method of Bluetooth status monitor，while bluetooth state changing （turn on or turn off），you can receive the notification by setting delegate
+BLE SDK provides the method of Bluetooth status monitor，while bluetooth state changing （turn on or turn off ），you can receive the notification by setting delegate

 **Code Example**